Updated April 12, 2023

 As it seems that implementing concurrency in Java is quite simple.
 However, it is really not so.
 Let us see to it.

-Our above discussion generally gives the impression that concurrency is indeed a simple, good concept and quite easy to implement.
-Well, if we monitor it better and try to understand it, we find that it requires a good amount of understanding of basic concepts and a thorough understanding of what we need to achieve.
+Our above discussion generally gives the impression that concurrency is a simple, good concept and quite easy to implement.
+Well, suppose we monitor it better and try to understand it.
+In that case, it requires a good understanding of basic concepts and a thorough understanding of what we must achieve.

-If we compare concurrent applications and single-threaded applications, we generally find that a concurrent application is complex in terms of design and understanding.
+Let’s compare concurrent applications and single-threaded applications.
+We generally find that a concurrent application is complex regarding design and understanding.
 Code executed by multiple threads requires special attention and resources for accessing shared data.
 Errors popping due to incorrect thread synchronization are hard to debug and fix.
-Also, in most of the scenarios, these bugs do not get identified in the initial phase; in fact, it is detected in prod mode, which is even harder to reproduce.
+Also, in most scenarios, these bugs are not identified in the initial phase; it is detected in prod mode, which is even harder to reproduce.

 Apart from bugs and common defects, concurrent threads require more resources to run the application.